Drama School Teacher Training Resources

 Are you a drama teacher working in your own part time drama school or Performing arts school?
 Do you want to do more drama training, or a refresher course?
 As a drama teacher it is always good to keep up to date by doing regular short courses, in drama, singing or dance.
 This way you can keep things fresh for your students and for yourself.

-Below are a few useful web sites for drama teachers.
-This page is work in progress!
-Drama Teacher wanted/for hire.
+Below are a few useful websites and resourses for drama teachers.

 STSD The Society Of Teachers Of Speech And DramaThe STSD was established soon after the Second World War from the amalgamation of two much earlier Associations formed to protect the professional interests of qualified, specialist teachers of Speech and Drama, to encourage good standards of teaching and to promote the study and knowledge of Speech and Dramatic Art in every form.